Professional practice

 • Advising in respect of ex parte relief available to freeze an account and disclosure remedies available against a bank in respect of a substantial prospective contractual claim.

-• Prior to joining chambers, assisted with advice as to the operation of an escrow account in connection with a contact relating to the operation of an oil-well.
+• Assisted with advice as to the operation of an escrow account in connection with a contact relating to the operation of an oil-well.

-Peter has experience in this type of litigation and also enforcement work.
-This includes:
+Peter has experience in this type of litigation and also enforcement work, both of English and foreign judgments.
+His experience includes:

-• Minister of Finance & 1MDB v IPIC & Aabar [2019] EWCA Civ 2080: junior counsel (to Toby Landau KC) in this claim which seeks to set aside an arbitral award because of fraud relating to the award and underlying settlement deeds.
+• Minister of Finance & 1MDB v IPIC & Aabar: junior counsel (to Steven Berry KC, Toby Landau KC and David Walsh) in claim which sought to set aside an arbitral award and settlement agreement because of the alleged fraud and conflict of interest of the former Malaysian Prime Minister.
 The case arises from the infamous 1MDB fraud by which more than USD 3.5 billion was allegedly misappropriated from the Malaysian sovereign wealth fund.

-• Acting as junior counsel to David Scorey KC in BILTA & ors v Citibank (brought following the Supreme Court’s decision in BILTA v Jetivia), defending claims of dishonest assistance and fraudulent trading under s 213 Insolvency Act.
+• Junior counsel to David Scorey KC in BILTA & ors v Citibank, defending claims of dishonest assistance and fraudulent trading under s 213 Insolvency Act relating to allegedly dishonest trading of carbon credits.

-• Acting as sole, and then junior, counsel for claimant in a long running ICC arbitration (English applicable law) concerning the allegedly fraudulent sale of and conduct of a business.
+• Acting as sole, and then junior, counsel for claimant in substantial ICC arbitration (English applicable law) concerning the allegedly fraudulent sale of and conduct of a business.
 The case involved various claims under a Shareholders’ Agreement and Subscription Agreement and related tort claims for fraudulent misrepresentation and conspiracy.

 • Junior counsel (to Edmund King) for defendant in substantial Chancery Division claim arising out of property transactions carried out by (allegedly sham) corporate vehicles in the 1980s and 1990s, advancing conspiracy and trust claims.